ashish703399/react-md/React.md

 [Render Props](#user-content-render-props)<br>
 [Composition vs Inheritence](#user-content-composition-vs-inheritence)<br>

+As we add more logic to class components, the size of the component increases fast.
+Logic within that component can get tangled and unstructured, which can make it difficult for developers to understand where certain logic is used in the class component.
+This can make debugging and optimizing performance more difficult.

+A Higher Order Component (HOC) is a component that receives another component.
+The HOC contains certain logic that we want to apply to the component that we pass as a parameter.
+After applying that logic, the HOC returns the element with the additional logic

+# Compose functions
+Compose function from right to left.
+Each function is expected to accept a single parameter.
+Its return value will be provided as an argument to the function standing to the left, and so on.
+The exception is the right-most argument which can accept multiple parameters, as it will provide the signature for the resulting composed function.

+**Design patterns**
+Design patterns are reusable solutions to commonly occurring problems in software design No. of design patterns :
+1. Lazy Initialization Pattern
+2. Builder Pattern
+3. Facade Pattern : internally it will handle all the things and then get and set
+4. Composite Pattern
+5. Adapter Pattern
+6. Observer Pattern
+7. Singleton Pattern
+8. Factory Pattern

+### Categories Of Design Pattern
+1. Creational Design Patterns : Creational design patterns focus on handling object creation mechanisms where objects are created in a manner suitable for the situation we're working in.
+Some of the patterns that fall under this category are: Constructor, Factory, Abstract, Prototype, Singleton and Builder.
+2. Structural Design Patterns : Structural patterns are concerned with object composition and typically identify simple ways to realize relationships between different objects
+Patterns that fall under this category include: Decorator, Facade, Flyweight, Adapter and Proxy.
+3. Behavioral Design Patterns :
+Behavioral patterns focus on improving or streamlining the communication between disparate objects in a system.

+Some behavioral patterns include: Iterator, Mediator, Observer and Visitor.

 ### Reconciliation
 The algorithm React uses to diff one tree with another to determine which parts need to be changed.